Frank Batten School of Leadership and Public Policy: National Security Policy Center

 The National Security Policy Center seeks to advance peace and foreign policy through evidence-based teaching, research, and policy engagement on pressing U.S. security issues.
-Positioned at UVA and only 100 miles from Washington, D.C., the Center is equipped to access policymakers in order to gain strategic clarity that will lead to successful US foreign policy.
+Positioned at UVA and only 100 miles from Washington, D.C., the center is equipped to access policymakers in order to gain strategic clarity that will lead to successful US foreign policy.
 The Center partners with the Global Infectious Disease Institute, the Cyber Innovation and Society Institute, the National Security Innovation Network, the Global Policy Center, and the National Security, Intelligence, and Defense Club.

 Center for Social Innovation

 The Center for Social Innovation identifies difficult social problems, designs ways to solve them through public and private sectors, and passes these solutions on to policymakers.
-The Center is lead by Directors Molly Lipscomb, Christine Mahoney, and Bevin Etienne.
-The Center's primary focus is on research and methods testing.
+The center is led by Directors Molly Lipscomb, Christine Mahoney, and Bevin Etienne.
+The center's primary focus is on research and methods testing.

-Social entrepreneurship at U.Va.
+Social entrepreneurship at UVA

 The subject of social entrepreneurship is a fairly new development in public policy curriculum, in 2013 Batten Professor Christine Mahoney and two students received a grant from the Jefferson Trust to fund classes, competitions, field work, and faculty.
-Social Entrepreneurship @ U.Va.
-(SE@UVA) is a pan-university interdisciplinary program that seeks to engage students in thought about social change through entrepreneurship in non-profits, NGOs, and government institutions.
-With a focus on creating value for multiple parties, not just focusing on shareholders, SE @ U.Va. features numerous classes for both graduate and undergraduate students at Batten, including a startup class open to all students, regardless of major or School.
+Social Entrepreneurship @ UVA (SE@UVA) is a pan-university interdisciplinary program that seeks to engage students in thought about social change through entrepreneurship in non-profits, NGOs, and government institutions.
+With a focus on creating value for multiple parties, not just focusing on shareholders, SE @ UVA features numerous classes for both graduate and undergraduate students at Batten, including a startup class open to all students, regardless of major or School.
 The program also sponsors student competitions and hosts lecture series.
 It centers on developing student skills in interdisciplinary fields, along with finance, policymaking, nonprofits, and international development, and focuses on enacting those skills in real life ventures.
-SE @ U.Va.'s projects are located in countries across the world, including Brazil, Tanzania, Rwanda, Zambia, and the Philippines.
-Classes are cross-listed in the Batten School, as well as in the Curry School of Education and the University of Virginia College of Arts and Sciences.
+SE @ UVA's projects are located in countries across the world, including Brazil, Tanzania, Rwanda, Zambia, and the Philippines.
+Classes are cross-listed in the Batten School, as well as in the School of Education and Human Development and the University of Virginia College of Arts and Sciences.
 It also works closely with the School of Engineering and Applied Science, Darden School of Business, and the McIntire School of Commerce.
 Its four guiding pillars are 1) cross-disciplinary curriculum, 2) experiential education, 3) research and scholarship, and 4) leadership development.